pinpoint-apm/pinpoint/pages/techdetail.md

 The disadvantage of using bytecode instrumentation is that it could affect your applications when a problem occurs in the profiling section of a library or Pinpoint itself.
 However, you can easily solve it by just disabling the Pinpoint since you don't have to change any code.

-You can easily enable Pinpoint for your applications by adding the three lines (associated with the configuration of the Pinpoint agent) below into your JVM startup script:
+You can easily enable Pinpoint for your applications by adding the three lines (associated with the configuration of the Pinpoint Agent) below into your JVM startup script:

     -javaagent:$AGENT_PATH/pinpoint-bootstrap-$VERSION.jar
     -Dpinpoint.agentId=<Agent's UniqueId>